vidmantas/vidmantas.github.io/_posts/2022-06-02-micromanagement.md

 # Two Sides

-I noticed everybody has their unique threshold of what they call a "micromanagement ."Where we draw that line, it doesn't matter that much.
+I noticed everybody has their unique threshold of what they call a "micromanagement."
+Where we draw that line, it doesn't matter that much.
 What does is on **which side** of action you're participating.
 Are you feeling that **your manager** is doing it to you, or **you're the one** seeing no other path forward than closely looking over the shoulder?
 The good news is that understanding one direction helps the other, so let's zoom in.

 For ease to follow: I'm going to call situations when **you** are the micromanager as "Giver" and when you're being micromanaged - as "Receiver."